 We hope you will join us!
 Have a safe, fun and productive semester.
-We’re glad to have you here!
+Welcome once again, to Earlham College.

 Earlham College publishes two basic handbooks that provide essential information to students about the College's programs, policies, resources and services.